reduxjs/redux-devtools-chart-monitor/README.md

 Redux DevTools Chart Monitor
 =========================

+**This package was merged into [`redux-devtools`](https://github.com/reduxjs/redux-devtools) monorepo.
+Please refer to that repository for the latest updates, issues and pull requests.**

 A chart monitor for [Redux DevTools](https://github.com/gaearon/redux-devtools).
 It shows a real-time view of the store aka the current state of the app.